chrisrichardson/git-novice/_episodes/01-basics.md

 [![Using git](../fig/git-xkcd.png)](https://xkcd.com/1597/)

-This course is about Git, but we won't be able to cover everything about it - this is a course for beginners, not experts.
+This course is about Git, but we won't be able to cover everything about it - this is also a course for beginners, not experts.

-Also, you will really only learn it when you "use it for real".
+You will probably really only learn to use Git fully when you "use it for real".
 We will do some practical work today, but it will take quite a while for it all to make sense.
 You might want to come back to these notes, or look at other online resources to help you in the future.